View Philip Niekelski's Obituary on ChicagoTribune.com and share memories

 |

-Philip J. Niekelski, age seventy-two of Warrenville, passed away Wednesday, November 6th.
+Philip J. Niekelski, age seventy-two of Warrenville, passed away Wednesday, November sixth.
 Beloved husband of Judith for forty-six years; loving father of Kaitlin Niekelski, dear grandfather of Olivia Niekelski.
-Brother-in-law to Kathleen Powell.
+Brother-in-law to Kathleen Powell

 Memorial Visitation Saturday November 23 11 AM – 2 PM at Leonard Memorial Home, 565 Duane St., Glen Ellyn, IL with a Memorial Service to follow at 2 PM.